Academic Offense Appeals

 If the student wishes to contest the determination and/or the severity of the sanction imposed, the student must contact Academic Ombud Services within ten days and schedule a meeting with the Ombud.
 The Ombud will investigate the details and forward the case to the University Appeals Board for a hearing.

-Please note: Senate Rule 6.1.7 provides students with the right, with some restrictions, of class participation and attendance during the consideration of any appeal.
+Please note that the Senate Rules provide students with the right, with some restrictions, of class participation and attendance during the consideration of any appeal.

 The University Hearing Officer of the University Appeals Board will schedule a hearing and email notice of the date, time, and location of the hearing to the student.